 If you’re looking for an easy guide on how to crop in Affinity Photo iPad, you’ve come to the right place!
-In this blog post, we will walk you through the steps of cropping an image using Affinity Photo for iPad.
+In this blog post, we will walk you through the steps of cropping an image using all the different tools available!

-It offers a wide range of features that can help you improve your photos.
-Cropping is one of the most basic photo editing techniques, and it’s important to learn how to do it correctly.
-Let’s walk through the blog!
+Cropping is one of the most basic photo editing techniques, so it’s important to learn how to do it correctly.

 Affinity Photo for iPad allows you to crop freely or create custom, proportional ratios.
 You may select conventional print sizes or craft pixel-accurate custom crop areas for print or web distribution.

-There are different settings in context toolbar of crop tool in Affinity Photo for iPad.
-Such as the crop modes, straighten modes and composition overlays.
+The Crop Tool is the main tool dedicated to cropping and it works non-destructively.
+There are different settings in the context toolbar of the Crop Tool, such as the crop modes, straighten modes and composition overlays.

 Crop modes determine the technique of the behavior of cropping tool located in the bottom toolbar in Affinity Photo iPad.

 The context toolbar’s Mode options are include the following:

 - Unconstrained- The crop area is resized as per your requirement.

 - Original Ratio- Returns to the original aspect ratio of the image.